What Is IEC 62304 & How Is It Used in Medical Device Compliance?

 Testing within the boundaries refers to feeding a range of inputs or data that the system would expect.
 Testing outside the boundaries refers to feeding a range of inputs to the system which would be very unlikely or never receive.
 How the device or system handles such scenarios helps build robustness or quality into the system.
 With Parasoft, we can help developers and testers go beyond the boundaries at every step of the SDLC with powerful, comprehensive, and robust software quality test solutions.

-The FDA recommends that any medical device company developing software include static analysis into their SDLC to ensure safe, secure, and reliable software.
+The FDA recommends that any medical device company developing software include static analysis in their SDLC to ensure safe, secure, and reliable software.
 In fact, performing static analysis is the best first line of defense in identifying and remediating bugs or issues.
 And our customers have expressed that if performed during the implementation phase, their cost in performing quality assurance and maintenance has been substantially reduced.
 With Parasoft C/C++test, you get a comprehensive automated software testing solution that includes a broad scope of testing methodologies to help satisfy IEC 62304 compliance requirements.

 C/C++test is TÜV certified for use on Class I, Class II, and Class III medical devices, and automates software testing methods defined in IEC 62304.
 Furthermore, our centralized dashboard reporting solution provides development teams with an easy way to expose, prevent, and correct errors in the design.
 It also aggregates test results making compliance with security, coding, and process safety standards easier by automatically generating the documents needed to demonstrate compliance.